google/flutter.widgets/lib/src/linked_scroll_controller/README.md

 This package provides a way to set up a set of scrollable widgets whose scrolling is synchronized.
-The set can be stable across the lifetime of the containing scrren, or can change dynamically (for example, a vertically scrolling `ListView.builder()` whose items are Scrollables that scroll horizontally in unison).
+The set can be stable across the lifetime of the containing screen, or can change dynamically (for example, a vertically scrolling `ListView.builder()` whose items are Scrollables that scroll horizontally in unison).

-**If you add controllers dynamically, the corresponding scrollables must be given unique keys to avoid the scroll offset going out of sync**
+**If you add controllers dynamically, the corresponding scrollables must be given unique keys to avoid the scroll offset going out of sync.**

 # Example usage

-The code below sets up two site-by-side `ListView`s that scroll in unison.
+The code below sets up two side-by-side `ListView`s that scroll in unison.

 ```dart
 class LinkedScrollables extends StatefulWidget {